mkuzak/estep-checklist/checklist.md

 - end2end test for (web) user interfaces

 ## Documentation
+- `README.md` - clear explanation of the goal of the project with pointers to other documentation resources
 - well defined functionality
 - source code documentation
 - usage documentation